Securing Inventory In A Warehouse

 How Do You Secure Inventory In Warehouses?

-Additionally, consider keeping valuable inventory inside a locked room or cage within your warehouse as an extra layer of security in the event that your warehouse is broken into.
+Another way is by keeping valuable inventory inside a locked room or cage within your warehouse as an extra layer of security in the event that your warehouse is broken into.
 Secure rooms can also include technology that monitors exactly who enters the room to keep track of employee movement if you are concerned about internal theft or fraud.

 Why Do We Keep Valuable Inventory In A Locked Storeroom?